Qarj/WebImblaze/MANUAL.md

 For example, if you use a content management system like SiteCore, you might have a field with a name like `ctl00$CentralPanel$txtUsername`.
 Later the name might change to `ctl01$BottomPanel$txtUsername`.
 Normally you would have to update your automated tests.
-If you use the `{NAME}` auto substitution, WebInject will work out the missing component for you.
+If you use the `{NAME}` auto substitution, WebImblaze will work out the missing component for you.

 So you can have a postbody like:

 ```
-    postbody="{NAME}txtUsername=TestUser&{NAME}txtPassword=secure&{NAME}BtnSubmit=Submit"
+postbody: {NAME}txtUsername=TestUser&{NAME}txtPassword=secure&{NAME}BtnSubmit=Submit
 ```

 instead of:

 ```
-    postbody="ctl01$CentralPanel$txtUsername=TestUser&ctl01$CentralPanel$txtPassword=secure&ctl02$BottomPanel$BtnSubmit=Submit"
+postbody: ctl01$CentralPanel$txtUsername=TestUser&ctl01$CentralPanel$txtPassword=secure&ctl02$BottomPanel$BtnSubmit=Submit
 ```

 #### `{DATA}`

 Sometimes you need to post hidden fields on a form back to the server.
-WebInject can take care of this automatically if you use the `{DATA}` auto substitution.
-Let WebInject find and parse the necessary data values for you!
+WebImblaze can take care of this automatically if you use the `{DATA}` auto substitution.
+Let WebImblaze find and parse the necessary data values for you!

 Typical examples include when you have to deal with `__VIEWSTATE`, `__EVENTVALIDATION` or even